ShayestehHS/drf-to-mkdoc/docs/customizing_endpoints.md

 #### Behavior

 - **When enabled**: Authentication headers are automatically added to requests for secured endpoints.
-The function reads from try-it-out settings if available, otherwise uses default settings.
+Your `getAuthHeader` implementation is responsible for returning the correct header for the current user/context.
 - **When disabled**: Users can manually set authentication credentials in the try-it-out settings modal (username/password fields are shown).

 #### Example: Bearer Token Authentication